-As of April 25, 2023, there were 9,740,507 shares of our common stock outstanding.
-The following table provides information regarding beneficial ownership of our common stock as of such date by:
+As of April 24, 2024, there were 35,848,924 shares of our common stock outstanding and 440 shares of Series E Preferred Stock outstanding.
+The following table provides information regarding beneficial ownership of our common stock and Series E Preferred Stock as of such date by:

-- each person known by us to be the beneficial owner of more than 5% of our common stock; - each of our directors; - each executive officer named in the summary compensation table; and - · all of our current directors and executive officers as a group.
+- each person known by us to be the beneficial owner of more than 5% of our common stock and Series E Preferred Stock; - each of our directors; - · each executive officer named in the summary compensation table; and - · all of our current directors and executive officers as a group.